 Siegfried Koglmeier is invited to create a sculpture for the lawn outside Wellington City Central Library.
-For Central, he arranges red sticks on the Library lawn and the Library roof suggesting a field of concentric circles.
-The pattern can be viewed from the ground and from nearby high-rises.
-To emphasise the work’s connection to the Library, the word ‘Central’ on the building’s façade is filled in with red paint.
-The Dunedin-based artist describes himself as ‘a typical German’ due to his precise nature.
+For Central, the Dunedin-based artist arranges red sticks on the Library lawn and on the Library roof suggesting a field of concentric circles.
+The pattern can be viewed from the ground and from nearby highrises.
+To emphasise the work’s connection to the Library building, the word ‘Central’ on its façade is filled in with red paint.
+Koglmeier describes himself as ‘a typical German’ due to his precise nature.
 However, he intends the work to fall into chaos.
-With help from the Gallery staff, the public, and natural forces, the sticks become disordered, but the pattern is ultimately restored.
-Though it is meant to stay until 30 September, curator Gregory Burke has Central deinstalled on the 26 September, as grass has overgrown it.
+With help from the Gallery staff, the public, and natural forces, the sticks become disordered—but the pattern is ultimately restored.
+Though it is meant to stay until 30 September, curator Gregory Burke has Central deinstalled on 26 September, as grass has overgrown it.